gotzmann/booster/README.md

     mirostateta: 0.1
 ```

-4) When all is done, go try it for yourself:
+4) When all is done, start the server with debug enabled to be sure it working

 ```shell
 ./llama --server --debug